 This Vietnam travel itinerary begins with the country's busiest city of Ho Chi Minh, journeying to UNESCO world heritage city of Hoi An, hiking the remote mountains of Sapa and ending on a relaxing cruise across the incredible Halong Bay.
 With this itinerary, you will get to see some of the most awe-inspiring landscapes in Vietnam, and it gives you the opportunity to see all the best things to do, one destination at a time.

 I had only 2 weeks vacation in Vietnam and 1 week in Cambodia.
 There were so many places I wanted to visit, so I had to be selective with my time and choices, and I knew I would have to prepare in advance.

-Enjoy this detailed day-by-day 2 weeks in Vietnam.
-At the end of the itinerary, visit the session INFORMATION for tips on what to book in advance, places to stay, detailed prices information and more.
+Enjoy this detailed day-by-day for 2 weeks in Vietnam.
+At the end of the itinerary, visit the session INFORMATION for tips on what to book in advance, places to stay, detailed prices information, and more.

 2-WEEK VIETNAM ITINERARY OVERVIEW

 Uncover the organized chaos of Ho Chi Minh City (Saigon)

 Take a side trip to the fascinating Co Chi Tunnels and Mekong Delta

 Fall in love with of the best spots in Vietnam, Hoi An